Helping Horses to Eat Healthily – Helpful Advice

 • Healthy fruits and vegetables such as apple slices, carrots, hay cubes, or banana

-• Sugar cubes can also be a treat, but it is very healthy for the horse.
+• Sugar cubes can also be a treat, but they are healthy for the horse.

-• Commercially made horse treats are also beneficial because it provides more nutrients for traveling than fresh fruit and vegetables.
+• Commercially made horse treats are also beneficial because they provide more travel nutrients than fresh fruit and vegetables.

 7. Water

-You also have to make sure that your water and watering equipment is clean because if it is unhygienic like in troughs and buckets, bacteria and viruses can live in it and make your horse sick.
+You also have to ensure that your water and watering equipment is clean because if it is unhygienic, like in troughs and buckets, bacteria and viruses can live in it and make your horse sick.
 If your horse is working hard or sweating, expect that they will drink more.

 Toxic Foods for Your Horse – What They Shouldn’t Eat